skrishnakumar/Tutorials/tutorials/vora-zeppelin-hierarchies/vora-zeppelin-hierarchies.md

 1. SAP HANA Vora introduces support for hierarchies by enhancing Spark SQL to provide missing functionality.
 Extensions to Spark SQL support hierarchical queries that make it possible to define a hierarchical DataFrame and perform custom hierarchical UDFs on it.

-    For this tutorial the SAP HANA Vora, developer edition, has already sample files preloaded into HDFS.
-You can see them by executing following statements in the host's operating system as user `vora`.
+   For this tutorial, sample files are preloaded into HDFS.
+You can see them by executing following statements in the Zeppelin

     ```shell
+    %sh
     hdfs dfs -ls officers.csv addresses.csv
     ```
+    Your output will match the screenshot below.
     ![Check HDFS for files](vorahier00.jpg)

 2. Similarly to loading sample CSV files you will use Zeppelin with predefined notebook here as well.